NneomaN/Data-Migration-From-API-to-PostgreSQL/README.md

     used to generate a Token.
 - Using the requests module in a python development environment I access data, following the details outlined in the [python notebook](#).

-### Transform
+### Explore and Transform
 * I explored Spotify data, looking through keys and value structure
-* Identify and extract relevant data points (timeplayed, songname, artistname,
+* Identify and extract relevant data points (timeplayed, track id, track name, track duration, primary artist's name, album id, album name.
-* I structured the data points in a dataframe ready to be loaded into the database

 ### Load
-* Connect to PostgreSQL DB
+* I cnnected to the postgresql using the _psycopg2 package
-* Create table with relevant constraints
+* Using the execute method I run sql queries to create the table with relevant constraints
-* Loop through data selected inserting into instance
+* I iterate through the tracks played using a for loop, extracting the relevant data points and inserting them into the table created.
+* I commit all changes and close the connection.

 ### Orchestrate using Apache Airflow
 *  Set up Airflow environment
-*  Define functions to execute tasks
-*  Define DAG
-*  Set task order
+*  I define three functions to refresh the access token, call API and get data, an dload data into postgreSQL database.
+*  I define the DAG to call the functions on a 6 hour interval and set task dependencies.

-At the end you get a store of listening history to slice and dice however you like.
-Enjoy!
+At the end of the implementation I get a store of my Spotify listening history to slice, dice and wrap.